justJubair/get-started-with-next.js/README.md

 ![Server component image 04](https://raw.githubusercontent.com/justJubair/get-started-with-next.js/main/src/assets/serverComponent04.png)

 ---
-By default the components in the app directory behaves like a server component, in order to use hooks and add interactivity to a server component you need to use the **use client** keyword at top of the component
+By default the components in the app directory behaves like a server component, in order to use hooks and add interactivity to a server component you need to use the **use client** keyword at top of the component.